bxdoan/bxdoan/README.md

 <div align="center">

-> Life shrinks or expands in proportion to one’s courage.
+> Too many of us are not living our dreams because we are living our fears.

-> — Anais Nin —
+> — Les Brown —

 </div>